 Photograph – Suisi and Seceda

-On the other side, the Col Raiser gondola transports you to the Puez-Ödle Nature Park where you can hike through the Puez Odle altiplano and see the instafamous Seceda Ridgeline.
+On the other side, the Ortisei – Furnes -Seceda cable car transports you to the Puez-Odle Nature Park where you visit the famous Seceda viewpoint.

 I already talked about Passo Gardena earlier in my description of another town – Corvara.
 It’s worth mentioning that this pass connects Corvara with Ortisei meaning if you want to check out the highlights of Passo Gardena you can also easily do that whilst staying in Ortisei.